nkuek/Squadron/README.md

     - Logged in users will be able to RSVP to events on the page
     - Logged in users will be able to see all upcoming events they have responded to
     - Clicking on the event will redirect you to the individual event page

-## Technologies Used
--  React/Redux for the frontend
--  JavaScript/Express for the backend
--  CSS
--  `React Async Helmet`
-   - Wraps your component in a provider which allows you to dynamically change the page's title
-- `React Infinite Scroll`
-   - npm package that can execute a fetch request to load more data once the user reaches a certain point  position on the page

 ## Challenges Faced
 - Data flow